Design and Technology

 When designing and making, the children are taught to:

-- generate, develop, model and communicate their ideas through discussion, annotated sketches, labelled diagrams, prototypes and computer-aided designs.
+• generate, develop, model and communicate their ideas through discussion, annotated sketches, labelled diagrams and prototypes

 Key skills and key knowledge for Design and Technology have been mapped across the school to ensure progression between year groups.
 This also ensures that there is a context for the children’s work in Design and Technology, that they gain an understanding of purpose and build on skills previously learned.